 Maize (Zea mays L.) is one of the most versatile emerging crops having wider adaptability under varied agro-climatic situations.
 In India, maize is known as the “Queen of Cereals” because it has the highest genetic yield capacity among cereals and have many uses such as food (23%), feed (63%), starch industries (12%), seed and other purpose (2%) (Manzar et al. 2022).
 Two important amino acids i.e., lysine and tryptophan, are abundant in high-quality protein maize, which makes it crucial for improving the nutritional value of the daily diet (Malik et al. 2018; Haque et al. 2022).
 Maize is one of the primary crops of choice for industrial usage because of its versatility in agro-ecological and climatic conditions.
 In India, maize is the third-most important food crop after rice and wheat (Bharti et al. 2020).

-In India, maize is cultivated over an area of 9957950 hectares, production of 33729540 tonnes with a productivity of 33872 kg/ha benefiting from diverse soil types, climates, biodiversity and management practices (FAOSTAT, 2022a), whereas, In Himachal Pradesh, maize is mainly cultivated during kharif season under an area of 255.54 thousand hectares with a production of 708.42 thousand metric tonnes and a productivity of 2772.24 kg/ha (HPDOA, 2022b).
+In India, maize is cultivated over an area of 99,57,950 hectares with a production 3,37,29,540 tonnes and a productivity of 33,872 kg/ha from diverse soil types, climates, biodiversity and management practices (FAOSTAT, 2022a), whereas, In Himachal Pradesh, maize is mainly cultivated during kharif season under an area of 255.54 thousand hectares with a production of 708.42 thousand metric tonnes and a productivity of 2772.24 kg/ha (HPDOA, 2022b).

 Amongst biotic stresses, Maydis Leaf Blight (MLB), caused by Bipolaris maydis (Nisik and Miyake) Shoemaker, (telomorph: Cochliobolus heterostrophus) is a serious fungal disease of maize throughout the world where maize is grown under humid and warm conditions (Kutawa et al. 2021).
 The disease is most common under warm, humid, temperate to tropical regions that have temperatures between 20 and 30°C throughout the cropping season (Bharti et al. 2017; Chandra et al. 2020; Vanlalhruaia et al. 2022).
 The disease has become well-known in India and has expanded throughout the plains, highlands and even certain areas of the peninsula (Kumar et al., 2022).